-- 10.36 Regarding external materials, the applicant proposes red brick and red concrete roof tiles for approximately 170 of the 287 dwellings, and artificial stone and grey concrete roof tiles for the others.
+- 10.41 Regarding external materials, the applicant proposes red brick and red concrete roof tiles for approximately 170 of the 291 dwellings, and artificial stone and grey concrete roof tiles for the others.
 White UPVC windows, black painted front doors and garage doors, and black UPVC rainwater goods are also proposed.
-Subject to details and samples being provided at conditions stage, this palette of materials is considered acceptable for this site and its context. - 10.37 The applicant was asked to review the proposed development in the context of the revised NPPF which was published in July 2021, and specifically paragraph 131 which states that planning decisions should ensure that new streets are tree-lined (unless, in specific cases, there are clear, justifiable and compelling reasons why this would be inappropriate). - 10.38 The applicant submitted a revised landscaping layout which provides additional trees across the site.
+Subject to details and samples being provided at conditions stage, this palette of materials is considered acceptable for this site and its context. - 10.42 The applicant was asked to review the proposed development in the context of the revised NPPF which was published in July 2021, and specifically paragraph 131 which states that planning decisions should ensure that new streets are tree-lined (unless, in specific cases, there are clear, justifiable and compelling reasons why this would be inappropriate). - 10.43 The applicant submitted a revised landscaping layout which provides additional trees across the site.
 Furthermore, the applicant has advised that where trees are to be provided within front gardens, these areas would fall under the responsibility of a management company.
 For this arrangement to be workable, the management company would either need to take full control for a section of each garden, or adequate covenants would need to be written into sale contracts.
 Of note, a similar covenant-related arrangement (regarding responsibility for trees) has previously been accepted at a site in Linthwaite (application ref: 2021/91571).
-It is recommended that details of these arrangements be secured by condition. - 10.39 As the application is a resubmission of a previously refused scheme, and as the requirement to provide tree-lined streets within the NPPF post-dates the original proposal, it is recognised that it will be difficult to integrate additional tree planting without a redesign of the road layout which was previously deemed acceptable.
+It is recommended that details of these arrangements be secured by condition. - As the application is a resubmission of a previously refused scheme, and as 10.44 the requirement to provide tree-lined streets within the NPPF post-dates the original proposal, it is recognised that it will be difficult to integrate additional tree planting without a redesign of the road layout which was previously deemed acceptable.
 The applicant has, however, proposed trees at many of the key junctions and at the terminus of some of the cul-de-sacs, and groups of trees are proposed within areas of open space.
 Individual trees to the front of some plots would be provided as described above, and other plots would incorporate shrub planting to their frontages.
 However, if some of these shrubs were replaced with trees it would help to give the development a more treelined feel, and it is accordingly recommended that such additional tree planting be secured through the condition relating to landscaping.
-Subject to further increases in the number of trees provided to the front of dwellings (to be secured by condition), on balance it is considered that the development would accord with paragraph 131 of the NPPF in this instance.
+Subject to further increases in the number of trees provided to the front of dwellings (to be secured by condition), on balance it is considered that the development would accord with paragraph 131 of the NPPF in this instance. - 10.45 Regarding archaeology, as noted at paragraph 10.30 of the committee report for the previous application (ref: 2019/93303), the applicant carried out a predetermination archaeological evaluation in 2019.
+The results of this work established that the site had very low archaeological potential and, in particular, the line of a Roman road was not located by archaeological trial trenching.
+In light of those findings, the West Yorkshire Archaeology Advisory Service did not consider that any further archaeological work was necessary at the site.